-In FY2018, Texas, Louisiana, and Alabama conducted vertical line sampling for reef fish.
-Over 200 stations were sampled from April through October.
+In FY2020, Texas, Louisiana, and Alabama conducted vertical line sampling for reef fish, but at a reduced level due to COVID-19 impacts.
+Approximately 70 stations were sampled from April through October.
 The Vertical Line Survey uses three bandit reels that are outfitted with ten circle hooks (8/0, 11/0 or 15/0).
 Each has only one hook size.
 The bandit reels deploy the gear simultaneously on or near a reef structure and, once locked in at depth, are allowed to fish for 5 minutes.
 All bandit reels then retrieve the lines simultaneously.
 Catch data are collected once the lines are onboard.
 Environmental data is collected upon completion of fishing at each station.